 Furthermore, the town’s rural appearance has drawn the attention of many tourists and foreigners.
 There are numerous beaches, pilgrimage sites, and waterfalls that are popular tourist destinations.
 In fact, the town is built around the River Aghanashini, which is considered a sacred spot by believers.
 The tranquil beaches are ideal for water-sport activities such as surfing, scuba diving, snorkelling, parasailing, and jet skiing.

 Aside from the beaches, the Mahabaleshwar Temple attracts numerous pilgrims and saints.
 Yana is another charming village near Gokarna, with lush surroundings and rocky terrain ideal for sports such as cycling and trekking.
 Another prominent sport is mountaineering.
+It is one of the best Places To Visit In India With Family In Low Budget.

 - Nearest Railway Station: Ankola Railway Station (20 km)